Low End Mac Reader Specials

 Return on Investment

-Apple realizes that, and that's why they've invested so much into making Classic work and work well.
+Apple realizes that, and that's why it has invested so much into making Classic work and work well.
 Steve Jobs already lost one visionary, bleeding edge company (NeXT) because it was not backward compatible with anything.

-Without a solid Classic environment, Apple would be creating more obstacles to our adopting OS X. By investing their resources into Classic, they facilitate the migration from the classic Mac OS to the Mac OS of the 21st century.
+Without a solid Classic environment, Apple would be creating more obstacles to our adopting OS X. By investing resources into Classic, Apple facilitates the migration from the classic Mac OS to the Mac OS of the 21st century.

 As Shields notes, a better OS X will lead to a higher adoption rate, but I believe that a better OS X with a better Classic environment will lead to an even higher adoption rate.
-Just as Apple benefited from 68k emulation when the introduced the Power Mac, they will benefit from a strong Classic environment inside Mac OS X.
+Just as Apple benefited from 680x0 emulation when it introduced the Power Mac, it will benefit from a strong Classic environment inside Mac OS X.

 Without Classic, OS X would be facing the same kind of uphill battle the Mac did in 1984.
 It wasn't a DOS PC, but neither could it leverage the Apple II user base.